 A: You must play those extra cards because of Play All.
 Hand Limits only apply to you when it’s not your turn, and when you played the Draw increase, you extended your turn.
 You need to keep playing, and would only need to comply with the Hand Limit if one of the subsequent cards you played changed or removed the Play All rule.

-More commonly spelled “repellent” which is how we have spelled it in our games.
-Search again.
+A: Apparently more commonly spelled “repellent” which is how we have spelled it in our games.
+Try your search again.

 Q: Can I ever win with a Goal requiring zombies if I have the Zombie Repellent?

 A: No. Even if you call the zombies over to you, or draw them yourself, they are repelled before they actually get to you so you never actually “have” them such that you could win with them.
 Unless, of course, It’s Not Working!

 Q: What happens if a Goal and UnGoal are met at the same time?

 … We were playing Cthulhu Fluxx, and what complicates things is that my wife had the Secret Cultist, so she would win if the UnGoal overrides the Goal, but my son would have won with the Goal if that overrides the UnGoal.
 [Note from Looney Labs, in Cthulhu Fluxx, a simultaneous Goal and UnGoal could arise from either Double Agenda or The Stars Are Right.
 Zombie Fluxx and Martian Fluxx could also generate this condition since they both have Double Agenda and an UnGoal.
 Zombie Fluxx also has the Zombie Boss Rule which can make a player win in the case of the UnGoal being met.]